 A dream without a plan is just a wish.
 Here's how to get into the right headspace to help set achievable goals and make them happen.

-Setting goals can feel overwhelming — particularly in times of so much uncertainty.
-Plus, once you have a goal in mind, whether it’s mastering a new language, switching careers or building a nest egg, how can you stay on track to reach it?
-A dream without a plan, after all, is just a wish.
+Once you have a goal in mind, whether it’s switching careers or building a nest egg, how can you stay on track to reach it?
 We asked Amy Deacon, a social worker in Toronto and CEO of Toronto Wellness Counselling, how to get into the right headspace to help set achievable goals and make them happen.

 Build a reservoir of energy